KQM-git/kqm-compendium/content/comps/shatter_xiao/1_shatter_xiao.md

 # **Notes**

-Full Guide for Physical Xiao can be found at https://docs.google.com/document/d/1OH_BpReDwCK98dZeeRy5_2hD7IJRX9goqHAeoqoHqpA/edit?usp=sharing.
+Full Guide for Physical Xiao can be found at: https://docs.google.com/document/d/1OH_BpReDwCK98dZeeRy5_2hD7IJRX9goqHAeoqoHqpA/edit?usp=sharing.

 Physical Shatter-Freeze-Superconduct Xiao is a highly-technical but fun team for Xiao, with its rotations designed for a quickswap playstyle.
 It utilises two characters with short CDs to synergise with Xiao's short fieldtime, providing utility and damage as well as ensuring that gaps are filled in which makes the rotation repeatable.